☰ Menu

 Query Builder In advanced reporting and data export configurations

-The operators you see will always match the field type you select — no matter which area of the platform you’re working in.
+The operators available will always match the field type you select, no matter which area of the platform you’re working in.
+One exception: the Before and After operators behave differently in Automation Launch Conditions — they exclude the specified date rather than including it.
+See the Date Fields section for details.

 Picture of Manuel Saucedo